mappazinho/LWMP/README.md

    * **Linux:** `libbass.so` and `libbassmidi.so`.

 ### For Windows
+**To compile cython modules, you require MSVC build tools which can be downloaded with the Visual Studio Installer**

 Just launch build.bat, and all dependencies and compilation happens automatically.

 ### For Linux (tested, audio broken as of now!):